zixingjiang/minimal_handeye_ros2/README.md

     ```bash
     colcon build
     ```
 4. **Run the calibration node**.
-You can specify the calibration type, robot base frame, robot end-effector frame, camera frame, and marker frame as parameters.
+You can specify the calibration type, TF frames, calibration tolerances as parameters.
 Please check [this table](#parameters) for more details.
     ```bash
     source install/setup.bash